wp-plugins/circupress/readme.txt

 * Initial public release.

 == Upgrade Notice ==
+= 2.20 =
+* Updated scheduled template that corrects the email subject.
+Added the ability to remove templates.
 = 2.10 =
 * Update your template for a rewritten, dynamic social links section in your On Demand and Digest emails = 2.02 =